AnodeEdge/sudoku/README.md

 ## About This Project
 This sudoku game and solver was built using javascript and HTML.
 The solver uses a recursive algorithm to build the solution incrementally by testing possible solutions in the empty spaces.
 If a solution doesn't work, it backtracks to attempt another solution.

+## Future List of Wants
+- Method to generate sudoku board that only has one unique solution
+- Other methods to generate more unique sudoku boards
+- Add modal to display messages instead of relying on alerts.
+- CI/CD Pipeline to quickly deploy on a webserver.

 ## Journal
-A log of what I've done every day until the project is completed.
+A log of what I've done until the project is completed.

 ### Day 1:
 Generated the checks neccessary to determine whether a possible solution is valid for a given square.
 The following contraints determine whether a solution is valid: